Alberto A. Nido: Early years

 Nido was born and raised in the town of Arroyo in Puerto Rico.
 There he received his primary and secondary education.
 In 1938, he enrolled in the University of Puerto Rico and studied mechanical engineering in the institution's Mayagüez Campus.
 During his days as a university student, he decided that he would like to become an aviator for the United States Armed Forces.
 After he earned his college degree, Nido traveled to the island of Saint Thomas of the U.S. Virgin Islands with the intention of joining the United States Naval Aviation.

-Nido passed the physical examination, however he was denied acceptance into the aviation program because of a minor dental problem.
+Nido passed the physical examination, but he was denied acceptance into the aviation program because of a minor dental problem.
 According to the examining medical doctor, the fact that he had one tooth that grew above another would make it impossible for him to fly in high altitudes.
 He then traveled to Washington, D.C., and attempted to join the armed forces there.
 After passing the physical examination, he was again denied acceptance, for the same reason.
 Nido then traveled to Tulsa, Oklahoma, and enrolled in the Sparton School of Aviation where in 1941, he received his pilot's certificate.